College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-Many schools pride themselves on their diversity, but what does that mean, really?
-College Factual analyzed the data to learn how diverse the standard college campus really is, taking into account race, gender, the ages of the students, and where they're from.
-Read the William Jennings Bryan College diversity report below.
+What does diversity really mean at the college level?
+College Factual analyzed the data to find out how diverse the standard college campus really is, taking into account race, gender, the ages of the students, and where they’re from.

 William Jennings Bryan College Student Population